-Type: The type of transaction.
-In our search, we should only see the types we filtered for above.
+- Type: The type of transaction.
+In our search, we should only see the transaction types we filtered for from above.

-Vendor Name: The vendor the transactions relate to.
+- Vendor Name: The vendor in the transaction.
 To find this field, scroll to the bottom of the field option drop down and select 'Vendor Fields…'.
 From here, select Name.

-Chart Fields: Any chart fields being used in your NetSuite account.
-For biotech teams, this might be general ledger account, department, and program/class.
+- Segment Fields: Any segments in your NetSuite account.
+For biotech teams, this might be the general ledger account, department, and program/class.

 Finally, we add filters to the report to allow users to refine their search.
-This also removes the need to directly edit the report.
+The filters remove the need to edit the saved search directly.
 Let's include the following filters:

-Type: Allowing users to filter based on the specific transaction types.
+- Type: Allowing users to filter based on specific transaction types.

-When adding these filters, be sure and select the 'Show in Filter Region’.
-Also, select ‘Show as Multi-Select' to allow users to select multiple criteria.
+When adding these filters, be sure and select the 'Show in Filter Region.'
+Also, choose 'Show as Multi-Select' to allow users to select multiple criteria.

 Finally, add an appropriate Search Title and click Save.
 You now have a saved search for querying vendor activity.
 Here is what the saved search should look like: